 Just because you menstruated at xyz weight or size when you were xyz age does not mean that is the weight your body is going to turn back on it’s reproductive system now.
 Especially if you’re thinking about the weight you were when you got your first period in your teenage years – if you’re now into your 20s and 30s or 40s ..your body has done a lot of maturing since your teen years and that weight is very likely too low for you now.
 Additionally, the body is dynamic.
 Weight and body size change and fluctuate throughout our lives – I know this is hard, but learning to trust your body is so freeing (although hard – I know!)
 Every woman’s body is different.
 Also keep in mind weight is not the end all be all.
 There are many factors that contribute to your period going missing.
 If you can, see if you can create some space to use this as an opportunity for some body image work.
 Positive body image doesn’t mean you have to love your body, but can you focus your time on building a fulfilling life outside of your body?

-If my own story resonates with you or if you’ve had any of these similar questions or thoughts, I’ll be releasing an e-course in the next couple of weeks on healing your hormones and getting a healthy, natural period back.
-It’s been years in the making as I’ve compiled the work I do one on one with clients into a video course that’s separated into five modules.
+If my own story resonates with you or if you’ve had any of these similar questions or thoughts, I have created an e-course on healing your hormones and getting a healthy, natural period back.
+It’s been years in the making as I’ve compiled the work I do one on one with clients into a video course that walks you through the healing process in a realistic, easy to digest way.
 Beyond talking about what’s going on in your body and how to heal, I also walk you through cultivating healthy body image and developing self care for long term health.
-I’ve wanted to share this information and healing process in a more affordable and accessible format for a long time so I’m really excited 🙂 Even if helps just one woman.
-Look out for more information in my newsletter (you can sign up in the right sidebar –>) and on social media in the coming weeks!
+If this resonates with you, you can read more here.